Godfred Karikari

-Godfred Karikari (高梵·卡里卡利 (Gou1 Faan4 Kaa1 Lei5 Kaa1 Lei6); born 11 March 1985) is a former Ghanaian-born Hong Kong professional footballer.
+Godfred Karikari (高梵·卡里卡利 (Gou1 Faan4 Kaa1 Lei5 Kaa1 Lei6); born 11 March 1985) is a former professional footballer who played as a forward.
+Born in Ghana, he represented the Hong Kong national football team.

 Early life

-Godfred Karikari was born to an affluent family in Ghana.
-He was a fast runner in his youth and was invited to join the school's track and field team, but he chose to play football instead.
+Karikari was born to an affluent family in Ghana.
+He was a fast runner in his youth and was invited to join the school's track and field team; instead, he chose to play football.
 He was introduced to Hong Kong football by his manager and has not returned to Ghana since.
 His family members, whom he visits when he is on holiday, live in the United States and the United Kingdom today.

 Club career

 Early career

-Godfred arrived in Hong Kong in 2002 and joined Fukien.
+Karikari arrived in Hong Kong in 2002 and joined Fukien.
 In 2005, he moved to Rangers (HKG).